Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Job Change – A Workday business process that manages changes to a person’s job (for example, hours, title, location).

-• Job Requisition – A request in Workday to hire for a specific position, which goes through review and approval steps.
+• Job Requisition – A request used by HR in Workday to hire for a specific position, which goes through review and approval steps.

 • Onboarding – Workday tasks for a new hire to complete after they are hired (for example, forms, training, and orientation items).